Differentially Private Bilevel Optimization: Efficient Algorithms with Near-Optimal Rates: Conclusion and discussion

 \section{Conclusion and discussion}

 We provided novel algorithms and lower bounds for differentially private bilevel optimization, with near-optimal rates for the convex setting and state-of-the-art rates for the nonconvex setting.
-There are some interesting open problems for future work to explore: (1a) What are the \textit{optimal rates for DP} \textit{nonconvex} \textit{bilevel ERM and SO}?
-Since the optimal rates for standard single-level DP nonconvex ERM and SO are still unknown, a first step would be to answer: (1b) \textit{Can we match the SOTA rate for single-level non-convex ERM~\cite{lowy2024make} in BLO}?
+There are some interesting open problems for future work to explore: (1) What are the optimal rates for DP \textit{bilevel convex SO}?
+As discussed in Remark~\ref{rem: suboptimal SO}, we believe that it should be possible, though challenging, to obtain an improved $O(1/\sqrt{n})$ generalization error bound nearly matching the lower bound in Remark~\ref{rem: bilevel SO lower bounds}.
+(2a) What are the \textit{optimal rates for DP} \textit{nonconvex} \textit{bilevel ERM and SO}?
+Since the optimal rates for standard single-level DP nonconvex ERM and SO are still unknown, a first step would be to answer: (2b) \textit{Can we match the SOTA rate for single-level non-convex ERM~\cite{lowy2024make} in BLO}?
 Incorporating variance-reduction in DP BLO seems challenging.
-(2) This work was focused on fundamental theoretical questions about DP BLO, but another important direction is to provide \textit{practical implementations and experimental evaluations}.
+(3) This work was focused on fundamental theoretical questions about DP BLO, but another important direction is to provide \textit{practical implementations and experimental evaluations}.